 By working on other factors like launch angle and spin rates you can control the landing angle.

 After wading through the content above your head might be spinning a bit; that’s understandable.
 The good part is that the ability to understand all these terms and insight is the responsibility of the person who is fitting you to your golf club.

 A quality fitter will have a strong grasp of ALL the elements that impact your driver selection and resulting ball flight.
 They will focus in on the details that will help you hit the ball with more control and distance, as matched to how you deliver the club.
 They should be able to diagnose any faults with your current club and explain all the factors that can help you drive it better with a new, properly fit, one.

-You can actually get a driver that helps you get the desired results (within your given abilities, of course) through a proper fitting process.
+You can actually buy a driver that helps you achieve the desired results (within your given abilities, of course) through a proper fitting process.
 Engineers and designers at golf companies are making some amazing products these days, it’s just a matter of matching the right one to you.

 As fun as it might be to have a rotation of drivers going through your golf bag, that process of random purchases is unlikely to hit on one that is really optimal.